Van Gogh Probably Didn’t Kill Himself

 Stone never pretended his novel was anything other than a work of fiction based on van Gogh’s life.

-And when Stone’s book was transformed into a Technicolor film in 1956, the suicide story was set in the minds of the public like a bug in amber.
+The suicide story was then set in the minds of the public like a bug in amber.

 “The book and later film “Lust for Life” have, more than anything else, shaped the public perception of Vincent van Gogh.”

 — Bernadette Murphy, author of Van Gogh’s Ear.

-Why Didn’t Vincent Tell People He Had Been Shot?
+But Why Didn’t Van Gogh Tell People He Had Been Shot?

-The prevailing theory is van Gogh, being the gracious kind of man that he was, wanted to protect the futures of the young bullies who shot him.
+The prevailing theory is van Gogh, being the gracious kind of man he was, wanted to protect the futures of the young bullies who shot him.

-Can you imagine the love, equanimity of spirit, and lack of regard for approval that it would take to not correct other’s perception that you shot yourself, when in fact someone else shot you?
+It’s hard to imagine the love, equanimity of spirit, and lack of regard for approval that it would take to not correct other’s perception that you shot yourself.

-But van Gogh was known to be highly evolved emotionally and spiritually.
-He wrote:
+But it seems van Gogh was highly evolved emotionally and spiritually.

-“There is nothing more truly artistic than to love people.”— Vincent van Gogh
+“There is nothing more truly artistic than to love people.”

 What Love Had To Do With It

-No one but van Gogh knows what happened that day.
+No one but van Gogh will ever know for sure what happened that day.

 But it seems even in the midst of, or perhaps because of his bouts with mental illness, Van Gogh knew what mattered.